Shanicetyy/distillation/docs/source/about.rst

     :align: center

 Currently only supports configurations with total condensers and partial reboilers.
-Equilibrium data currently only comes from DePriester charts and is assumed to only depend on pressure and temperature.
+Equilibrium data currently only comes from DePriester charts or Raoult's Law and is assumed to only depend on pressure and temperature.